 The following are the TV Series & Specials that officially take place within the Marvel Cinematic Universe (along with their release year) but do not directly affect the Avengers timeline... except, perhaps, for the occasional cameo and/or reference to events going on in other places within the MCU.
 If a major connection is established in the future, I'll move them into the main timeline.

-Morbius [2022] - A Sony / Columbia Pictures production of a Marvel character.
-Although not officially part of the MCU, the mid and post credit scenes seem to indicate that is may be part of the MCU at some point.
+The following are Sony / Columbia Pictures productions of Marvel characters.
+Up to this point, Spider-Man is the only Sony / Marvel character officially part of the MCU.
+Although the following films are not officially part of the MCU, the mid and post credit scenes indicate that they may be part of the MCU at some point.